hairyhenderson/gomplate/docs/content/usage.md

 ### `--missing-key`

-Changes behavior if key not exist in the datasource.
+Control the behavior during execution if a map is indexed with a key that is not present in the map

 Available values:
 - `error` (default): Execution stops immediately with an error.